ibm-cloud-docs/instructlab/iam.md

 For step-by-step instructions for assigning, removing, and reviewing access, see [Assigning access to resources by using the API](/docs/account?topic=account-assign-access-resources&interface=api) or the [Create a policy API docs](/apidocs/iam-policy-management#create-policy).
 Role cloud resource names (CRN) in the following table are used to assign access with the API.

-Use `instructlab` for the service name, and refer to the Role ID values table to ensure that you're using the correct value for the CRN.
+Use `instructlab` for the service name, and refer to the Role CRN values table to ensure that you're using the correct value for the role.
 Review the following list of role CRNs.
 {: tip}

 | Role | CRN |